haf/expecto/README.md

    the next section on [Performance](#performance-module) for example usage.
 - `wantOk` - Expect the result to be `Ok` and returns its value, otherwise fails.
 - `wantError` - Expect the result to be `Error` and returns its value, otherwise fails.
+- `wantCase` - Expects the value to be a specific case of a discriminated union as defined by the given template and returns its value, otherwise fails.
+    - For example: `Expect.wantCase (Choice2Of3 "banana") <@ Choice2Of3 @> "Assert and get string from Choice2Of3"`

 Also note, that there's a "fluent" API, with which you can pipe the test-subject value into the expectation: